quafzi/Mosaik/doc/config.rst

                 route: /.*/
                 method: () -> 'Hello World'

-* Line 1: This is the Common JS pattern for exposing internals of a module to the open, every mosaik module has to expose at least this configuration.
+* Line 1: This is the Common JS pattern for exposing internals of a module to the open, every Mosaik module has to expose at least this configuration.
 * Line 2: 'childs' is always the node name for defining children block of the block containing the node.
 Since we are in the ROOT, child is the point where to define the different websites or routes or blocks which in this case is nearly